rinigus/tbuilder/README.md

   following options can be set:
   * `allow-vendor-change` Allow to change vendor while installing packages from project RPMS directory
+  * `keep-release-from-spec` Keep release as specified in SPEC file

 * `buildoptions` (string) additional options to pass to `sfdk build`.
 For example, `-j4`.